alexandrebrilhante/pulsar-io-questdb/README.md

 #### Schema Evolution

-If your data schema changes, you may need to update the QuestDB table schema manually or recreate the Sink with `autoCreateTable` set to `true`.
+If your data schema changes, you may need to update the QuestDB table schema manually or recreate the sink with `autoCreateTable` set to `true`.